Nanosyntax: Possible solutions

 There are three manners by which syntacticians may attempt to resolve this.
 The first is a word-based treatment.
 In the above examples, “duck”, “ducks”, “goose”, and “geese” are all counted as separate heads under the category of nouns.
-Whether a word denotes a singular or plural is then marked in the lexical entry, and there does not exist a Number head with which affixes can be included to modify the root word.
+Whether a word is singular or plural, is then marked in the lexical entry, and there does not exist a Number head with which affixes can be included to modify the root word.
 This theory requires significant work on the part of the speaker to retrieve the correct word.
 It is also considered lacking in the face of morphological concepts such as that displayed by the Wug test wherein children are able to correctly conjugate a previously unheard nonsense noun from its singular to its plural.

 Distributed Morphology attempts to tackle the question through the process of fusion.
 Fusion is the process in which a noun head and its numeral head may fuse together under certain parameters to derive an irregular plural.
 In the above example, the plural of “duck” would simply select its plural allomorph “ducks”, and the plural of “goose” would select its plural allomorph “geese”, created through the fusion of “goose” and “-s”.
 In this way, distributed morphology is head-based.
 However, this theory still does not provide a reason as to why "geese" is preferable and a more optimal candidate for a plurality of geese over "gooses".

 Nanosyntax goes about this dilemma by suggesting that rather than each word being a head, it is instead a phrase and can therefore be made into a subtree.
 Within the tree, heads can be assigned to override other heads in specific contexts.
 For example, if there is a head that says "-s" is added to a noun to turn it from a singular noun to a plural noun, but a head overrides it in the case of an irregularly conjugated plural noun such as "goose", it will select for the operation of the superseding head.
 Since it uses a formula and not rote memorisation of lexical items, it bypasses the challenges brought forth by a word-based treatment, and due to the arrangement of heads and their precedence, also provides a solution to the optimality concerns of Distributed Morphology.

 Nanosyntax functions based on two principles: phrasal lexicalisation and the Elsewhere Principle.